 The Department of Jewish Thought at the University at Buffalo is a pioneering interdisciplinary program centered on making intellectual resources of Judaism, from antiquity to the present, available for broader humanities and the sciences in view of the current challenges of modern society.
 Students in the department benefit from individual attention of the professors in an environment stimulating to personal, intellectual and professional growth.

-The department grants a Bachelor of Arts and Minor degree in Jewish Studies, and offers a variety of courses in Jewish religious, philosophical and cultural traditions, as well as Modern Hebrew.
+The department grants a Masters of Arts, Bachelor of Arts and Minor degree in Jewish Studies, and offers a variety of courses in Jewish religious, philosophical and cultural traditions, as well as Modern Hebrew.
 UB’s Department of Jewish Thought is the first of its kind within the SUNY system and plans to establish master's and doctoral degree programs.

 On December 15, 2015, Bruce Pitman (former Dean of the College of Arts and Sciences), announced the official formation of the Department of Jewish Thought.
 Expanding the Institute of Jewish Thought and Heritage (IJTH), the Department of Jewish Thought is a multidisciplinary research and degree-granting program focused on the contributions of Jewish tradition to Western civilization.